Use links to view dependencies and track related work

 Choose Existing item to link to a work item or other object using any supported link type.
 Choose New item to start a link and define a new work item at the same time.
-For details, see Add link to work items.
+For more information, see Add link to work items.

 From the Related Work or Links tab, you can also complete these actions:

 - View the list of objects linked to the work item

 - Open an associated item or object: choose the linked item